 At first the data they needed to measure progress wasn’t easily accessible.
 But the tools they built gave them critical insights about how true progress was going.

-“Every decision and every bug fixed had to let more people get health care,” said Ryan.
+“Every decision and every bug fixed had to let more people get health care,” said Panchadsaram.
 “It was an awesome way to focus on what mattered most.”

 And while nobody else may have called them OKRs, they used them to frame discussions and prioritize the work.